jbreckmckye/jbreckmckye.github.io/source/_posts/Setting-up-a-static-site-and-personal-email-without-paying-for-hosting.md

 2. A `CNAME` record for name `www` (your subdomain) pointing to `[your-username].github.io.` (note the dot at the end)

 Save the changes, wait a short while, and check the DNS entries are resolving correctly by clearing your DNS cache (Google how to do this for your OS) and using `dig` (*nix) or `nslookup` (Windows) to check the IP resolution for your domain.

-Sometimes DNS propagation can take a while - if it's been more than an hour and things still don't seem right, try a tool like [https://www.whatsmydns.net/] that will make DNS lookups on your behalf using servers across the globe.
+Sometimes DNS propagation can take a while - if it's been more than an hour and things still don't seem right, try a tool like https://www.whatsmydns.net/ that will make DNS lookups on your behalf using servers across the globe.
 It's highly possible things are still being cached on your end.

 Once this clears everything should be sorted - you'll be able to see your static website at `www.mycooldomain.com` and send/receive emails from your custom domain too.
-And all for the low yearly cost of a DNS registration.
+Publishing to your blog is just a matter of pushing content to your `src` branch - TravisCI will pick up and deploy changes automatically.
+And the only thing to pay for is the domain itself.